 A: There are so many parks here.
 I have a daughter who about middle-school age.
 We enjoy going to Bishop Park especially.
 She loves books so we often go to our local bookshops like Avid & Bizarro-Wuxtry.
 She’s soon to be teenaged so I hope that doesn’t change too much and I end up spending all my time in like a Sephora or something!
 I’ll support her either way but…team books!

 Food-wise we do love a cozy pub for both going out or a family meal so we are often to be found at The Globe or The Royal Peasant.
 My partner is from England so this is at least somewhat his influence but it’s become kind of funny.
 I was unsure if I should be embarrassed that my decidedly American kiddo wanted to have her birthday at the pub.
 Haha!
 Gotta catch the EPL footie though.
 You never walk alone!

 Want a McKim piece for yourself?
-Visit the UP studio and get her artwork on anything from a crop top to boxers!
+Visit the UberPrints studio and get her artwork on your custom t-shirts!